johnsengendo/DigitalTwins_part2/README.md

 Our process involves the following steps:

-    Generating the Pickup File: Utilize the pickup file obtained from the video stream from Repository X.
+    -Generating the Pickup File: Utilize the pickup file obtained from the video stream from Repository X.
-    Analyzing the Pickup File: Analyze the generated pickup file to extract meaningful data.
+    -Analyzing the Pickup File: Analyze the generated pickup file to extract meaningful data.
-    Predicting Traffic: Perform traffic predictions based on the analyzed pickup file data.
+    -Predicting Traffic: Perform traffic predictions based on the analyzed pickup file data.
-    Replicating in a Digital Twin: Apply the predictions to a networked digital twin to generate another pickup file, ensuring it collaborates with the original pickup file.
+    -Replicating in a Digital Twin: Apply the predictions to a networked digital twin to generate another pickup file, ensuring it collaborates with the original pickup file.

 Process Flow